davidsosa/CarND-MPC-Project/README.md

 const int weight_acc_change = 1;
 ```

-These values were tuned manully with principles that the cte and epsi weights should not be too different.
+These values were tuned manually with principles that the cte and epsi weights should not be too different.
-And also knowing that the values for acceleration, change in acceleration and velocity are not that important
+And also knowing that the values for acceleration, change in acceleration and velocity are not important
 for our goal of completing the track.
-With these weight the car was able to complete 3 laps at a reference
+With these weights the car was able to complete 3 laps at a reference
 velocity of 80.